LaunchCodeEducation/lchs/src/chapters/git/exercises.rst

 create a free account.
 Depending on your school and your course, you might use a different service to create and share remote repositories.

-If you will be using GitHub create your account by following these steps:
+If you will be using GitHub, create your account by following these steps:

 #.
 Navigate to GitHub's site using the link above.
 #.
 Sign up for an account on the homepage either by filling out the form or